-Nationals finalize $11M.
-2-year deal with Daniel Hudson
+Nationals finalize $11M, 2-year deal with reliever Hudson

-WASHINGTON (AP) — The Nationals finalized an $11 million, two-year deal with reliever Daniel Hudson on Tuesday that figures to shore up the reigning World Series champions’ bullpen.
+Not long ago, the bullpen was a major weakness.
+Now, the reigning World Series champions can deal from a position of strength by turning to Hudson, Harris and holdover Sean Doolittle.

+“Recreating what we had is going to be tough, but I feel like I want to try to be a part of that,” Hudson said on a conference call with reporters.
+“The window to continue winning in D.C. is definitely still open, and I’d like to be a part of that still.”

-Hudson will be back with Washington after a successful half season and more that ended with him striking out Houston’s Michael Brantley for the final out of the Nationals’ Game 7 World Series win.
+Hudson is back after a successful half season and more that ended with him striking out Houston’s Michael Brantley for the final out of the Nationals’ Game 7 World Series win.
 The right-hander went 4 for 4 in save opportunities during the postseason and allowed no runs in seven of his nine postseason appearances.

 The Nationals acquired Hudson, 32, from Toronto at the July 31 trade deadline.
 He went 3-0 with six saves and a 1.44 ERA in 24 games the rest of the regular season.

-Hudson’s return coupled with the signing of Will Harris makes the Nationals’ bullpen appear to be a strength after it was a major weakness early in 2019.
-Hudson, Harris and holdover lefty Sean Doolittle make up the back end of the bullpen and give manager Dave Martinez more options in the late innings.
+Doolittle and Hudson kept in touch since the end of last season, exchanging messages about wanting to pitch together again.
+They got their wish, and now manager Dave Martinez has a variety of relievers at his disposal.

+“We have a very wide range of types of pitchers in our bullpen with (Wander) Suero and (Tanner) Rainey, as well, and obviously Doo and Will,” Hudson said.
+“There’s a lot of different looks coming at you.
+I feel like we kind of complement each other well, and obviously to be a part of that, hopefully the back end of that bullpen, is exciting, as well. ”

-Harris, who came from the Houston Astros, agreed to a $24 million, three-year deal.
+Harris, who came from the Astros, agreed to a $24 million, three-year deal.
 The Nationals this offseason also signed infielder Starlin Castro and first baseman Eric Thames and inked World Series MVP Stephen Strasburg to a long-term contract.

 ———